 For students interested in working while pursuing their studies and gaining valuable skills and experience, our student employment positions are a great opportunity.
-We have both work-study funded and non-work study funded positions posted in Pioneer Careers.
+We have both work-study funded and non-work study funded positions posted in PCO, DU’s central online internship and job board.

-How to Search for Student Employment Positions in Pioneer Careers
+How to Search for Student Employment Positions in PCO

 - On the homepage, select “OCI and Job Listings”.

-- On this screen you will see a search bar at the top with filters.
+On this screen you will see a search bar at the top with filters.
 Select “Type of Job” filter and choose Student Employment: “On Campus” OR “Off-Campus” .
-You’ll find a number of campus-associated positions this way, indicated by a DU shield.
+There are number of campus-associated positions, indicated by a DU shield .

 To search for work study required positions…